William Allen Montgomery: Career

 Montgomery became a cotton planter in Texas in 1855.
 In 1861, at the outset of the American Civil War, Montgomery voted in favor of secession, representing Washington County, Texas.
 By 1962, he became a Baptist chaplain in the Confederate States Army.
 At the end of the war, he had lost his wealth, but he was able to return to his life as a planter by working on his father-in-law's plantations in Tennessee.

 Montgomery was ordained as a Baptist minister in 1868.
 He was a Baptist minister in Leadvale and Dandridge from 1868 to 1872.
 He then served as minister in Lynchburg, Virginia, from 1872 to 1878.
 Subsequently, he was a minister in Memphis, Tennessee, Chattanooga, Tennessee, Greensboro, Georgia, Thomaston, Georgia, Rogersville, Tennessee, Hot Springs, North Carolina, and Jefferson City, Tennessee.
 At the same time, Montgomery was an evangelist in West Tennessee and Mississippi.
 Over the course of his service, at least 1,000 people were baptized in the Baptist Church.

 Montgomery served as corresponding secretary of the board of missions of the Tennessee Baptist Convention from 1877 to 1880.
 He subsequently served as the President of the Tennessee Baptist Convention in 1881.

 Montgomery served as the President of Carson–Newman University from 1888 to 1892.
 During his tenure, he oversaw the unification of Carson College, an all-male college, with Newman College, a women's college, in 1889.
 Meanwhile, the Administration Building, where classes were taught, was completed in 1892.
 (The building burnt down in the 1910s.)
 At the same time, Montgomery was also Professor of Metaphysics and Theology.

 Montgomery served as the pastor of the First Baptist Church in Decatur, Georgia, from 1897 to 1903.
 At the same time, he served as the President of the Pastors' Conference in Atlanta, Georgia, from 1897 to 1903.

 Montgomery was associate editor of the Tennessee Baptist with Dr. J. R. Graves.
 He was subsequently associate editor of the Religious Herald with Drs Jeter and Dickinson.
 He was also a correspondent for the Baptist and Reflector, another Baptist publication.

 Personal life

 Montgomery married Catherine Smith Franklin, the daughter of Lawson D. Franklin, a large planter who became Tennessee's first millionaire.
 The wedding took place on May 9, 1854.
 They had four sons and three daughters.

+Montgomery's great-great-great grandson, Tom Beck, was a professional football player.